5 mins read

 "With constant back pain, it's like carrying a backpack full of rocks that never gets lighter.", says a Nirva client who has been going through chronic back pain for two years.

-But have you experienced nausea along with back pain?
+However, have you ever experienced nausea along with back pain, which makes you take more pills than one?

 Back pain linked with nausea is extremely common and can affect your ability to carry out daily tasks and enjoy life.
 When they occur together, it is a sign of other medical conditions.